0ldsk00l/nestopia/README.md

 ensure it continues to work on modern operating systems.

 The following platforms are supported:
-* Linux, FreeBSD, OpenBSD, NetBSD, Windows
+* Linux, FreeBSD, OpenBSD, NetBSD, OS X, Windows
 * Anything supported by libretro